 - An LPDDR4-2666 memory controller (1333 MHz) and an X12 LTE (Cat 12/13, 300 Mbps down, 150 Mbps up) modem.

-- Comes with a module for Bluetooth 5.0
+- It comes with a module for Bluetooth 5.0

 - Supports Qualcomm QuickCharge 4